robojumper/robojumper.github.io/content/too-real/load-order.md

 ![dependency graph lwotc](/img/load-order/lw2.png)

 This dependency graph is a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG): The edges are *directed*
-(an edge from A to B means B depends on A, but not the other way around) and the nodes are *acyclic* (there aren't any cycles).
+(an edge from A to B means A depends on B, but not the other way around) and the nodes are *acyclic* (there aren't any cycles).

 Cycles are impossible because script packages are compiled and loaded one after another, but now we need to find out a good order for our packages to be compiled and loaded in.